LARGE Fabio's Chest (next pre order 4/2018)

 Rigid Body (roll top all the way down)

 Width when pockets are expanded: 18" but i already said that i guess...

 70D Coated Ripstop

-Extendable Wizard Flap with snap fasteners and dual-closure buckles that are split backed to be moved wherever you need them along the continuous daisy chain to adjust for yer loade.
+Extendable flapper with snap fasteners and dual-closure buckles that are split backed to be moved wherever you need them along the continuous daisy chain to adjust for yer loade.

 HDPE enforced rigid body